 - Mary has made few mistakes in her life.

 This means that she has not made many mistakes in her life.
 This sounds positive.
 She does not make many mistakes.
 However, if Mary had made a few mistakes in her life, then it means she has made two or three (a couple, close to several) mistakes.
 She has made mistakes.
 This sounds more negative.
 Let’s look at another example to make it clearer.

 A Few vs. Few: An Example

 Imagine that a student named Carlos has just moved to Toronto.
-He has been there three days but he has already made 3 friends.
+He has been there for three days but he has already made three friends.
 What would you say in this situation?